cap-java/sdm/README.md

          service: sdm
          service-plan: standard
    ```
-3. Create a SAP Document Management Integration Option [Service instance and key](https://help.sap.com/docs/document-management-service/sap-document-management-service/creating-service-instance-and-service-key).
-Using credentials from key [onboard a repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/onboarding-repository).
-In mta.yaml, under properties of SERVER MODULE add the repository id.
+3. Using the created SDM instance's credentials from key [onboard a repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/onboarding-repository).
+In mta.yaml, under properties of the srv module add the repository id.
 See the following example from a sample Bookshop app.
 Currently only non versioned repositories are supported.

     ```
     modules: